Dudley Hollingsworth Bowen Jr.: Education and career

 Bowen was born in Augusta, Georgia, the son of the owner of a local hardware business.
-He attended the Washington and Lee University in Lexington, Virginia from 1958 to 1959.
-He transferred to the University of Georgia and received an Artium Baccalaureus degree in 1964.
+In 1959 he graduated from the Academy of Richmond County.
+Thereafter he then attended the Washington and Lee University in Lexington, Virginia in 1959, and transferred to the University of Georgia where he received an Artium Baccalaureus degree in 1963.
 He received a Bachelor of Laws from the University of Georgia School of Law in 1965.
 He was in private practice of law in Augusta from 1965 to 1966.
 He was in the United States Army as a lieutenant in the infantry from 1966 to 1968.
 He was in private practice of law in Augusta from 1968 to 1972.
 He was a Referee in Bankruptcy for the Southern District of Georgia from 1972 to 1973.
-He was a United States Bankruptcy Judge for the Southern District of Georgia from 1973 to 1975.
+He was a United States bankruptcy judge for the Southern District of Georgia from 1973 to 1975.
 He was in private practice of law in Augusta from 1975 to 1979.